 - Salary and fringe support during the entire 3 year training period to be covered by the K12 award and scholar’s Department.

 - Additional funding for research costs and tuition for the Masters of Science in Clinical and Translational Cancer Research

 - Promotion to a junior level faculty position (either instructor or assistant attending level 1) for senior fellow applicants by the end of their second year in the program, at the latest.

 - 3 years of both laboratory and clinical mentored support.

 - Significant graduate level didactic training in cancer biology and clinical trial research that leads to a Master of Science in Clinical and Translational Cancer Research

 - Specialized training in grant writing designed to guide scholars in obtaining individual NIH funding, which in turn will promote scholar’s careers as independently funded translational clinical investigators.

-A better understanding of the clinical trial approval process will be invaluable for scholars moving forward towards independent careers in clinical investigation.
-To this end, the proposed K12 program will additionally institute an internship program wherein second- and third-year junior faculty K12 scholars will serve 6 month internships on selected institutional committees involved in the protocol approval process.
-Specifically, scholars will serve six-month rotations in an observer capacity on the MSK research council, and in a participating mentored capacity on the MSK IRB, the MSK INDC, and the MSK Human Bio-specimen Utilization Committee (HBUC) required for each scholar.
-No academic credits will be awarded for participation/observation on these committees.
+A better understanding of the clinical trial approval process will be invaluable for scholars moving towards independent careers in clinical investigation.
+To this end, the K12 program will additionally institute an observership program wherein K12 scholars will observe the review life-cycle of selected institutional committees involved in the protocol approval process.
+Specifically, scholars will follow at least two protocols as they are reviewed the MSK Research Council and MSK IRB.